We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 4. Homemade dental spray

-- add about five drops of essential oils of choice per ounce of water
+Fill the bottle with water, and add about five drops of essential oils of choice per ounce of carrier oil.
+Shake and spray lightly on your gums as needed.

-Take a fresh bag of tea and steep it in boiling water for up to five minutes, as you do to make tea.
-Then, when the tea bag is cool enough to touch, apply it directly to painful gums for at least five minutes.
+Take a fresh bag of tea and steep it in boiling water for up to 5 minutes, as you do to make tea.
+When the tea bag is cool enough to touch, apply it directly to painful gums for at least 5 minutes.

 6. Oral anesthetic gels